-The financial strength of MGIC, our principal mortgage insurance subsidiary, is rated B1 by Moody's Investors Service with a negative outlook.
-Standard & Poor's Rating Services' insurer financial strength rating of MGIC is B with a negative outlook.

-For further information about the importance of MGIC's ratings, see our risk factor titled "MGIC may not continue to meet the GSEs' mortgage insurer eligibility requirements."
+The financial strength of MGIC, our principal mortgage insurance subsidiary, is rated B2 by Moody's Investors Service and is on review for further downgrade.
+Standard & Poor's Rating Services' insurer financial strength rating of MGIC is B- with a negative outlook.
+For further information about the importance of MGIC's ratings, see our risk factor titled "We may not continue to meet the GSEs' mortgage insurer eligibility requirements."